-Some physicians have noted that certain patients do better simply switching their dose of Levothyroxine to 50mcg increments to eliminate the extra dyes.
+Some physicians have noted that certain patients do better simply by switching their dose of Levothyroxine to 50mcg increments to eliminate the extra dyes.

 A Simple Guide to Finding the Best Medication for Your Body

-When I am evaluating a new patient there are several factors that I use in helping me determine which medication to start with, how to dose that medication and how often to follow up.
+When I am evaluating a new patient there are several factors that I use in helping me determine which medication to start with, how to dose that medication, and how often to follow up.

 Important factors such as comprehensive lab results, personal history, and current and previous symptoms can help guide the proverbial hand in picking the right thyroid medication.

 But, even with these factors, you may still end up on the wrong medication or the wrong dose.

 In the end, sometimes the best way to determine the type of medication and dose that you need may come down to good old trial and error that is guided by both your symptoms and your lab tests.